Procurement protest and vendor sanctions

 The Vendor Review Committee (VRC) is a technical advisory body, tasked with considering allegations made against UNDP vendors.
 The VRC may issue Notices of Administrative Action when it determines that the Office of Audit and Investigations (OAI) has provided information that indicates that one or more vendors have engaged in proscribed practices.
 The VRC will give the vendor a reasonable period to respond to these allegations and their supporting documentation, and present explanations and documentation of its own.
 Sanctions proceedings, which are regulated by the UNDP Vendor Sanctions Policy may result in a vendor being censured or debarred for up to 7 years, depending on the level and severity of the allegations.

-UNDP shares the outcomes of adverse final decisions by the VRC with other UN Agencies, Funds and Programs as entries to the UN Ineligibility List, hosted by UN Global Marketplace.
-UNDP may, at its sole discretion, publish the names of the individuals or organizations named in its own entries.
+UNDP shares the outcomes of adverse final decisions by the VRC with other UN Agencies, Funds and Programs as entries to the UN Ineligibility List, hosted by UN Global Marketplace (UNGM).
+Access to The Ineligibility List in UNGM is available to the participating UN Agencies.

 UNDP Sanctions are separate from any actions that may be taken by any government or international organization under international law.